Grimaldi, Smith help Predators beat Kings 4-1 - WHIZ News

 Smith made it 4-1 at 10:46.

-NOTES: Predators F Matt Duchene was a late scratch because of illness. … Predators D Dante Fabbro (upper body) is day-to-day. … Kings D Joakim Ryan (lower body) was placed on injured reserve Saturday.
+NOTES: Predators F Matt Duchene was a late scratch because of illness. … Predators D Dante Fabbro (upper body) is day-to-day. … Kings D Joakim Ryan (lower body) was placed on injured reserve.

 UP NEXT